DamianDiakov/hello-world/README.md

 # hello-world
-Learning how to make a repository wow :D
+how to make a repository
+wow :D
 Adding new stuff so i can test this thing
 Honestly it looks very confusing and everything looks the same